ravnhq/JS-Nerdery-Challenges/questionnaire.md

 > **Do you know how and when to use let and/or const?
 Provide examples.**
 >
-> > We use let when the variable will change the value over time and const when
+> > We use let when the variable will reasing over time and const when
 > > the value will constant
 > >
 > > _Examples:_